-First, the concepts of 'unreasonable or impracticable' are not defined, either in the Draft Bill or in the Privacy Act 1988 (Cth), where the phrase originates.
+First, the concepts of 'unreasonable or impracticable' are not defined, either in the Bill or in the Privacy Act 1988 (Cth), where the phrase originates.
 Guidance on this phrase, as issued by the OAIC, is limited.
 It is not clear which existing guidelines, standards and ethics processes will apply to the data sharing scheme, or what further guidance will be provided.
 In the absence of clear definition and guidance, the data custodian is entrusted with wide discretion to determine whether this threshold is met, with determinations not being subject to review.
 As such, there is limited accountability and transparency in these decisions.
 This provides little assurance to the community that Commonwealth agencies sharing personal information will interpret these concepts narrowly and appropriately, with due regard to privacy.

 This issue affects marginalised communities disproportionately, given their greater interaction with Government services.
 People who rely on Government services may not be in a position to provide informed consent given the inherent power imbalance when requesting services.
 In certain circumstances, even where a person is informed about how their personal information will be handled, it can be practically difficult to withhold consent for the proposed management of their personal information.
-For example, consent procedures for the use of immigration detention medical records - where a person arriving in detention signs a consent form to say that their information can be used to assist with their placement - have been criticised as inadequate for allowing a person's information to be used by the Department of Home Affairs for purposes other than a patient's health care.8
+For example, consent procedures for the use of immigration detention medical records - where a person arriving in detention signs a consent form to say that their information can be used to assist with their placement - have been criticised as inadequate for allowing a person's information to be used by the Department of Home Affairs for purposes other than a patient's health care.13

-A person's ability to consent to the subsequent sharing of that information at the initial point of providing it is even more limited.
-This is especially so given the way the Draft Bill interacts with Australian Privacy Principle (APP) 6.
+A person's ability to consent to the subsequent sharing and collection of that information at the initial point of providing it is even more limited.
+This is especially so given the way the Bill interacts with Australian Privacy Principles (APP) 3 and 6 under the Privacy Act 1988.
 APP 6 generally permits use or disclosure of an individual's personal information only for the 'primary purpose', being the purpose for which it was collected.
 It cannot be used or disclosed for any other purpose unless the individual has consented, or one of the exceptions at subclause 6.2 or 6.3 of the Privacy Act applies.
-The Draft Bill has the effect of falling entirely within the exception of subclause 6.2(b), being an exception where use or
+The Bill has the effect of falling entirely within the exception of subclause 6.2(b), being an exception where use or disclosure is authorised by Australian law.
+14 Given the Bill 'authorises data custodians to share public sector data with accredited entities from all levels of government as well as industry, research, and others in the private sector', 15 this significantly expands the possible use and disclosure of an individual's personal information, and in ways which could not reasonably be envisaged at the time the information was collected.
+Similar considerations apply in respect of APP 3, concerning the collection of sensitive information.